 After making your hair mask for fizzy hair, you will want to apply the mixture to your hair, focusing on the ends and any particularly frizzy areas.
 I recommend applying the hair mask from around eye level all the way down to the ends.
 You can apply the hair mask to your roots as well.

 Leave the hair mask on for a minimum of 15 minutes and up to 2 hours.
 For most people leaving the hair mask on for 30 minutes to an hour will provide great results for less frizzy, healthy hair.
 I highly recommend using either a large hair clip or making a bun to keep the hair off your clothes to prevent staining while using the hair mask.
-Lastly, make sure to shampoo hair very well and rinse thoroughly.
+Lastly, make sure to shampoo your hair very well and rinse thoroughly.
 Repeat shampooing if needed.

 how often should you use a hair mask

 That is going to depend on your hair type and the health of your hair.
-Most people see benefits using a hair mask once a week or every other week to reduce frizz and increase healthy hair.
+Most people see the benefits of using a hair mask once a week or every other week to reduce frizz and increase healthy hair.
 Keep in mind that this is a deep conditioning treatment designed to nourish, protect and repair your fizzy hair.
 You may need to use the hair mask for frizzy hair more often at first, and then reduce your schedule to 1-2 times per month.
-It may also depend on the weather, such as heat, humidity and dryness, and other environment factors for how often you use the hair mask.
+It may also depend on the weather, such as heat, humidity, and dryness, and other environmental factors for how often you use the hair mask.

 what essential oils are good for healthy hair